 What are you doing to keep patients that might be sick away from others?

 Strict screening protocols are in place.
 We are rescheduling all visitors who have signs or symptoms of an acute respiratory illness or the flu or have been in contact with someone who has had a respiratory illness.
 When visitors arrive at the office, they are again screened.
 In addition, their body temperature is taken as is their oxygen saturation level.

 Any staff member that has signs or symptoms of an acute respiratory illness or the flu must stay at home.
 Temperatures are taken on Dr. Maranon and all staff twice a day.

 We are asking that patients come by themselves to their appointments or with just one other person if an escort is needed.
 Each person entering the office will also have their temperature taken.
 During the appointment, the person who accompanies the patient must wait outside the reception room unless the patient is a minor or is elderly.
 Individuals who are elderly, and/or persons with medical problems or persons who are showing signs or symptoms of illness must not accompany patients to their appointments.

 Lastly, visitors to the office must follow strict cough and sneeze protocols by using a tissue to cover their mouths and then washing their hands.

 How do you know if a patient might have the coronavirus?

 At this point, we cannot know.
 What we are doing is following the recommendations of the CDC.
-The CDC has recommended a number of questions to ask patients when they are scheduling and also when they arrived at the office.
-Based on those answers, we are hoping to identify those patients that might possibly be infected and not scheduling then.
+The CDC has recommended a number of questions to ask patients when they are scheduling and also when they arrive at the office.
+Based on those answers, we are hoping to identify those patients that might possibly be infected and are not scheduling then.
 Those individuals are referred to their primary care physician for evaluation.

 That being said, we are following the Universal Precaution Guidelines to protect all patients.